Overview

 Firestore Security rules

 We define the security rules in the Firebase console or in a firestore.rules file.
-Firebase doesn't bill requests denied by security rules.
+Firebase doesn't bill reads and writes denied by security rules.

 rules version